Danny Chan: Early life and career

 In 1984, he sang an English duet "Tell Me What Can I Do" with American country music singer Crystal Gayle.
 It was produced in the US and released in both the US and Japan, but was largely unknown due to lack of promotional budget.
 Meanwhile, he also covered Jim Capaldi's ballad "Warm" with an improved music arrangement.

 In the early 1980s, Chan was a host in the TV show Bang Bang Sound (Bang Bang咁嘅聲).
 His co-operation with Leslie Cheung and Paul Chung in the films Encore (1980) (喝采) and On Trial (1981) (失業生), received positive reception from the public and media.
 He is the main character in HK TVB TV series Breakthrough (1982) (突破) together with his favourite female partner Mary Jean Reimer (翁靜晶).
 His sole comedy film Merry Christmas (1984) (聖誕快樂) was a huge box office success.
-He is also one of the main characters in one of Hong Kong's the most famous romantic film from the 1980s, An Autumn's Tale (1987) (秋天的童話), as Vincent (Jennifer's ex-boyfriend), with Chow Yun-fat (as Samuel Pang) and Cherie Chung (as Jennifer).
+He is also one of the main characters in one of Hong Kong's most famous romantic film from the 1980s, An Autumn's Tale (1987) (秋天的童話), as Vincent, with Chow Yun-fat and Cherie Chung.

 During the span of his musical career, Chan held many music concerts in Hong Kong, China, Japan, Singapore, Malaysia, Australia, Thailand, Canada and the United States.
 He held his first major local concert at the Queen Elizabeth Stadium in July 1982 (2 nights), and another concert in the newly developed Hong Kong Stadium in September 1983 (2 nights), both of which were organised by Brainchild Productions (富才制作).
 From this time on, all of his major concerts were held in Hong Kong Stadium.
 His avant-garde concept January 1985 concerts (3 nights) were organised by Capitol Artists Entertainment (華星娛樂), but was met with underwhelming feedback.
 Warm critical acclaims was received in the Dickson Entertainment (迪生娛樂) organised concerts in December 1986 (2 nights) and April 1988 (4 nights).
 His 10th anniversary concerts in September/October 1989 (6 nights), and the purple themed concerts in March 1991 (3 nights) were organised by Yiu Wing Entertainment (耀榮娛樂).

 Chan also participated and represented Hong Kong in various music festivals, such as the World Popular Song Festival 1984 in Tokyo, the Nagasaki Asia Music Festival 1988 in Japan, Peace Music Concert 1988 in Singapore, Tokyo Music Festival 1989 and the Shanghai Music Festival Warner Music Special Concert 1991.
 He was also invited to perform at the 1988 Seoul Summer Olympic Games opening ceremony.
 In 1986, he performed in the presence of The Royal Thai princess in a Thai charity show.